TheoLeCalvar/scheduling-example/README.md

 ## Install

-Clone this repository and import both project into eclipse.
+Clone this repository and import both projects into eclipse.

 You need to install these dependencies: